redwoodjs/redwoodjs-com-archive/docs/router.md

 ## useParams

-Sometimes it's convenient to receive route parameters as the props to the Page, but in the case where a deeply nested component needs access to the route parameters, it quickly becomes tedious to pass those props through every intervening component. the router solves this with the `useParams` hook:
+Sometimes it's convenient to receive route parameters as the props to the Page, but in the case where a deeply nested component needs access to the route parameters, it quickly becomes tedious to pass those props through every intervening component.
+The router solves this with the `useParams` hook:

 ```js
 // SomeDeeplyNestedComponent.js